DiptarkaRoy/ResNet-34/README.md

 # ResNet-34 CIFAR-10 Classifier

 A modular deep learning project implementing ResNet-34 architecture to classify the CIFAR-10 dataset.
-This project is optimized for Apple Silicon (M3) using the MPS backend and managed with the `uv` package manager.
+This project is device agnostic and optimised for systems with multiple GPUs and managed with the `uv` package manager.

 ## 🚀 Features
 * **Modular Architecture:** Separate modules for model definition, data loading, and training.